|

 965. vaudeville

-a variety show with songs and comic acts etc.
+a genre of variety show with songs, comic acts, etc.

 966. vegetarian